denis-kralj/foundry-infrastructure/readme.md

 need to find out how to propagate the server ip address to ansible for use find out how to make the extraction process/transfer of the foundry files visible in ansible UI ansible assumes the foundry.zip archive to be present in ansible/files/

+I'm not using certbot since it doesn't generate certs without domain names

+Steps to setup the foundry instance

+1. navigate to the `terraform/` directory
+1. ensure you have the rights and aws default account properly setup
+1. call `terraform init`
+1. call `terraform plan -out tfplan`
+1. call `terraform apply tfplan`
+1. wait for the infrastructure to spin up, note the IP address output
+1. navigate to the `ansible/` directory
+1. ensure that the supplied SSH key was correct and that you can in fact SSH to the new server
+1. update the foundry ip value in the inventory to the IP address of the server
+1. run `ansible-playbook -i inventory.ini playbook.yaml`
+1. navigate to the IP address, foundry should be up and running